-This is a recipe for authentic German stuffed cabbage rolls, and it makes a great dish for a dinner or warm lunch.
-Cabbage is used since a long time because it is rich of Vitamin C. In the past people cooked it during the long winter months and it helped to get through that rough time.
+This is a recipe for authentic German stuffed cabbage rolls which we call Krautwickel or Kohlrouladen in Germany.
+Cabbage is used since a long time because it is rich of Vitamin C. It used to be an important vegetable during the winter months because of its nutrients and the long shelf life.

 How did this Dish come About?

 In general vegetable was always used mainly as a side dish, but to use it as a main dish, clever house wives came up with a neat trick: They filled it with meat and bacon.